muhme/joomla-branches-tester/README.md

 * Log Almost Everything
 * Log Deprecated API

-:point_right: During System Tests Joomla logging is temporarely disbled, because, well, you know, things happen. :wink:
+:point_right: During System Tests Joomla logging is temporarily disabled, because, well, you know, things happen. :wink:

 If you need to inspect files, they are available in the directory `branch_52` for this Joomla release 5.2 sample.